 For families headed to Sin City with the kids in tow, the "sin" aspect isn't the goal.
 From its early origins as a sleepy desert gambling town to the heyday of the Rat Pack, Las Vegas was synonymous with adult entertainment, but that all changed in the 1980s.
 Seeking to lure in a different demographic the casino owners began to build attractions and activities that were more wholesome, and now Nevada's best-known city is a great vacation spot for all ages.

 For families visiting Las Vegas, the biggest concern will be to narrow down which activities to do from the massive array of options.
-From educational opportunities to fun geared towards teens or sporting options and toddler-centric excursions, your visit from to Las Vegas will keep the entire family busy from when the sun comes up until its time to read the kids a bedtime story.
+From educational opportunities to fun geared towards teens or sporting options and toddler-centric excursions, your visit from to Las Vegas will keep the entire family busy all day long.

-This exhilarating activity provides participants with the feeling of floating through the air —without having to actually jump out of an airplane.
+This exhilarating activity provides participants with the feeling of floating through the air—without having to actually jump out of an airplane.
 After a short but detailed training class, flyers suit up and fling themselves into a wind tunnel blowing air upward around 120 mph.
 The ride has a minimum weight limit of 40 pounds.
-The faux-Superman experience is one that kids adore.
+Kids adore the faux-Superman experience.

 Zion National Park is only 168 miles from Las Vegas, and you'll drive through a few canyons carved out by the Virgin River.
 Once you get to Zion National Park, you can leave your vehicle and enjoy a ride on the free shuttles provided by the National Park Service.
 Inside the park are options for biking, horseback riding, and tubing on the Virgin River.